M2I-Group-CasparCG/CasparCGAPI/README.md

 # Welcome to our CasparCG API project !

-The aim of this project is to offer a powerfull nodeJS API for the CasparCG server.
+The aim of this project is to offer an open-source and powerfull nodeJS API for the CasparCG server.
 We try to make the API easy to use to enable anyone to quickly build a personalized web interface for CasparCG.

 The API uses the AMCP protocol to send commands to CasparCG.